intersystems/git-source-control/docs/hcc.md

 # Change Control with Embedded Git for Health Connect Cloud

+## Start Here
+It is highly recommended to start with the following online course: [Building Health Connect Cloud Interfaces with Source Control](https://learning.intersystems.com/course/view.php?id=2641).

 ## General
 The recommended workflow for Health Connect Cloud is to: create an interface branch, make changes, sync them to GitLab, create a merge request, review and approve the merge request, and then test the changes after they are automatically deployed into a protected namespace.